jobbyist/VoiceAssistantAI/README.md

 * **No legal advice.**  The agent is instructed not to provide legal advice.
 When a caller asks for specific guidance that requires legal judgement, the model calls the `escalate_to_human` tool, triggering a handoff to a human attorney.
 You can further refine this by implementing guardrails that detect prohibited topics【332709063840717†L954-L999】.
 * **Data handling.**  Transcripts are emailed to the firm for record‑keeping.
 Consider storing these securely in a database or CRM if long‑term storage is required.
 Never log or transmit sensitive client information insecurely.
-* **Payments.**  The `process_payment` tool demonstrates how to record a payment but does not integrate with a payment gateway.
-When implementing a real payment flow ensure PCI compliance and avoid handling card numbers directly on your server.
+* **Payments.**  The `book_consultation` tool can integrate with Stripe to collect payment for paid consultations.
+Provide your Stripe secret key and price ID in `.env`, and the agent will generate a hosted checkout link that handles sensitive card data for you.
+Ensure PCI compliance and never log full card numbers on your server.

 ## Extending this project

-* Integrate with a calendar system (Google Calendar, Microsoft Outlook) to automatically schedule confirmed appointments.
+* Integrate with other calendar systems (Google Calendar, Microsoft Outlook) or CRM tools to automatically record appointments.
-* Replace the email‐based payment notification with an actual payment processor (e.g. Stripe) to accept payments via phone.
+* Extend multilingual support beyond English, Spanish and Mandarin by adding language detection and translation functions.
-* Implement sentiment analysis or analytics by processing the transcript data.
+* Perform sentiment analysis or analytics by processing the transcript data.
 * Add more tools (e.g. to check case status or send documents) using the OpenAI Agents SDK’s function calling mechanism.

 ## License